 Interest, in the most basic terms, is the cost of borrowing money.
-It’s the percentage you pay to your lender when you use a credit card or take out a loan.
+It’s the percentage you pay to your lender when you carry a balance on your credit card or take out a loan.
 However, interest can also be paid to you—common ways to earn interest include savings accounts and certificates of deposit.

-One method of assessing interest is called compound interest, and it consists of applying interest to a sum of money as well as the interest that sum of money has accrued.
+One method of assessing interest is called compound interest, and it consists of periodically applying a percentage rate of interest cost to an initial sum of money as well as the accumulated interest.
 The other method, simple interest, applies interest only to the initial amount of money borrowed or deposited.

 Understanding how interest is calculated will help you make more informed decisions when taking out a loan, using credit, and investing.
 If you have questions about simple interest, we have answers.

 What is simple interest?
 Not to be confused with compound interest, simple interest is interest that is applied only to the original amount of money borrowed or deposited, also known as the principal amount.
 No matter how often the interest charge is applied, it will only be applied to the initial amount.
 Many loans rely on simple interest in their calculations, but you’ll want to be certain before signing anything.

 We spoke to Jim Wasserman, a retired economics and media literacy teacher, to learn how simple interest works in our everyday lives.

 “I explained simple interest to my students as being neat as a PIN,” Wasserman says.
 “P = principal or loan amount.
 I = interest rate (one is charged per period).
 N = number of periods that the loan lasts.”

 Thus, to calculate the total interest, you multiply the principal by the interest rate by the time period that interest is accrued.

 The formula is often written as follows:

 Since you’re only paying interest on the initial lump sum, it’s fairly easy to calculate.